 Outside The Box

-Grossman combines personal accounts of the effects of climate change with scientific data to produce radio and internet documentation of the impacts of global warming on people worldwide.
+Grossman combines accounts of the effects of climate change on individuals and regions with scientific data to produce programs for broadcast on public radio.
+The programs are supported by internet documentation.

 25 Hawthorn St., Watertown MA 02472